 breaches should be recorded along with details regarding the

 - Business continuity

-- The organization should establish the main procedures and
+- The organisation should establish the main procedures and

-level of continuity and availability of the IT system
+of continuity and availability of the IT system processing

-processing personal data (in the event of an incident /
+personal data (in the event of an incident/personal data

-(following the general security policy).
-It should include
+documented (following the general security policy).
+It should

 - Business continuity plans should be tested and updated

 annually, based on test results from collected data on

 threats and experience from previous events, as well as